 - Micro Focus ArcSight ESM Real-time correlation of log data, at the rate of 100,000 events per second makes this the fastest SIEM solution available for enterprises.

-- 1 What are the best options available?
+- 1 What malware tool options are available?

 - 2 What is an SEM tool?

-- 3 Features that make for a good Security Event Manager solution
+- 3 Features that make for a good Security Event Manager tool

 - 5 Deciding on a malware detection and analysis tool